-Emma Goldberg is a writer at the New York Times.
-She covers the culture of work, and also writes on a variety of other topics.
-She has reported on all sorts of people — including an atheist chaplain, doctors on the frontlines of Covid, Zoomers in the office and exclamation point enthusiasts.
-She has written essays about rethinking time, reporting on grief, and why crises create new vocabulary.
-She has also created a workplace personality quiz so you can figure out: Are you a cubicle cat or couch koala?
+Emma Goldberg is a features writer for the New York Times.
+She writes about cultural and economic change.
+She has recently written about an atheist on death row, a grieving son who became an Israeli peace activist, and how the pandemic changed our relationship with time.
 Her book, Life on the Line: Young Doctors Come of Age in a Pandemic, was published by HarperCollins in June 2021.
 The Washington Post called it “essential reading.”
 She is the winner of the New York Press Club’s Nellie Bly Award, the Newswomen’s Club of New York Best New Journalist Award and the Sidney Hillman Foundation’s Sidney Award.
 She received her BA at Yale and MPhil at Cambridge University.

-Follow her on Twitter and reach her at emma.goldberg@nytimes.com.
+Follow her on Twitter, BlueSky and Instagram, and reach her at emma.goldberg@nytimes.com.

 Recent Selected Work